xDaryamo/puccini/tosca/QUIRKS.md

 * **imports.implicit.disable**: In TOSCA 1.0-1.3 the Simple Profile is implicitly imported by default.
 This quirk will disable implicit imports.

-* **imports.permissive**: By default Puccini will report an error if a unit imports another unit with an incompatible grammar.
+* **imports.version.permissive**: By default Puccini will report an error if a unit imports another unit with an incompatible grammar.
 This quirk will disable the check.

+* **imports.topology_template.ignore**: Allows imported units to contain a `topology_template`
+  section, which is ignored.

 * **data_types.string.permissive**: By default Puccini is strict about "string"-typed values and will consider integers, floats, and boolean values to be problems.
 This quirk will accept